 Playwright and director

-“Little Island’s going to be exploding with ideas, creativity, gatherings, performances—and I can’t wait to revel in all that energy and artistic diversity.
+“Little Island’s exploding with ideas, creativity, gatherings, performances.
 The best part is that the space is open and free for all.
-It’s as if the park has an invisible sign above it, reading “ALL are welcome here!”—and so I imagine folks of all kinds and backgrounds coming together to participate in this beautiful rotating kaleidoscope of art and activity.”
+It’s as if the park has an invisible sign above it, reading “ALL are welcome here!”—and so folks of all kinds and backgrounds come together to participate in this beautiful rotating kaleidoscope of art and activity.”

 Tina Landau is a writer and director whose credits include the Broadway productions of Spongebob Squarepants (also conceiver; Drama Desk & Outer Critics Circle winner Best Direction and Best Musical, 12 Tony Award noms), Tracy Letts’ Superior Donuts, and the revival of Bells Are Ringing (Tony noms), and Off-Broadway productions of Bill Irwin and David Shiner’s Old Hats, Chuck Mee’s Big Love and Iphigenia 2.0 (all Signature), Tarell McCraney’s Head of Passes, In the Red and Brown Water (both at The Public) and Wig Out!
 (Vineyard), Paula Vogel’s A Civil War Christmas (NYTW), and her original musical Floyd Collins (with Adam Guettel, Playwrights Horizons).